 Of course, this isn’t exactly a dominant showing.
 The numbers are solid when looked at via a widened lens, but we have still seen the AFC produce 28 representatives that did not win their conference’s #1 seed, and 27 for the NFC.
 Collectively, that has produced 55 participants that were not #1 seeds out of a possible 104 contenders.

 That sure does feel like a leveled playing field.
 In other words, if you get the #1 seed, you have close to a 50% chance to make it to the Super Bowl and win, but your odds aren’t even necessarily as great as a coin toss.

-The odds haven't looked especially great for top seeds in recent years, either.
-Over the last decade (since 2006), just four teams (2 from each conference) have won.
-Of 20 possible teams, just 20% won as #1 seeds, while seven more got there and lost (35%).
+The odds haven’t looked especially great for top seeds in recent years, either.
+Over the last decade-plus (since 2006), just 6 teams (3 from each conference) have won.
+Of 24 possible teams, just 25% won as #1 seeds, while seven more got there and lost (29%).